lincolnnguyen18/weespeak/README.md

 ### User Stories

 - [ ] User can audio call a friend
-- [ ] User can playback audio from chat bubbles
+- [ ] User can playback audio starting from any word in a chat bubble
 - [ ] Words in chat bubble are highlighted as replayed
 - [ ] User can pause playback
-- [ ] User can playback audio starting from any word in a chat bubble

 ## WeeSpeak Part 4